Choose a teapot or kettle to enjoy a good tea

-"If you think you can leave the water here heating up and go see what you kill time with, then you haven't learned anything from England," a friend teased me.
-He was absolutely right (about the water... regarding England, the truth is that it taught me many things): if you are going to prepare tea you should enjoy every moment, from the moment you put the water on to heat until you sit down to enjoy it.
+"If you think you can leave the water here heating up and go see what you kill time with, you haven't learned anything from England," a friend teased me.
+He was absolutely right (as for the water... regarding England, the truth is that he taught me many things): if you are going to prepare tea you must enjoy every moment, from the moment you put the water on to heat until you sit down to enjoy it.
 Do you know someone who drinks tea in a hurry?

-Therefore, because having tea is a great moment (It's your moment!), it is important to do it with utensils that also help you feel good, to enjoy it.
-We will usually use a kettle or kettle, and since doubts often arise about them, I would like to convey the advantages of each.
+Therefore, because drinking tea is a great moment (It's your moment!), it is important to do it with utensils that also help you feel good, to enjoy it.
+Usually we will use a kettle or a kettle, and since doubts about them often arise, I would like to convey the advantages of each.

 I'll start with the kettles.
-Although they are often called "teapots", since that is their most common purpose, they do not include a filter to introduce tea leaves or herbs: they have been basically designed to heat water quickly.
-Once hot, it can be used to prepare tea, but also to prepare coffee if you drink it instant or from a filter coffee maker (such as the Chemex or the American ones) or very often for cooking (to add hot water to cooking or hydrate food) .
+Although they are often called "teapots", since that is their most common purpose, they do not include a filter to introduce the tea leaves or herbs: they have basically been designed to heat water quickly.
+Once hot, it can be used to prepare tea, but also to prepare coffee if you drink it soluble or from a coffee machine with a filter (such as the Chemex or the American ones) or very often for cooking (to add hot water to cooking or to hydrate food). .

-Thus, kettles help you to obtain boiling water in record time, saving energy and avoiding the use of other electrical appliances.
+Thus, kettles help you obtain boiling water in record time, saving energy and avoiding the use of other electrical appliances.
 They are useful at home but also at work.
 But...
 Which one to choose?
-I would recommend first of all to think about what you are going to use it for: if you want it both for tea and for heating water for cooking, I would recommend a large-sized kettle like the ones from Le Creuset .
-There are also different formats available, all suitable for all heat sources including induction, with a traditional design that falls in love, and they incorporate a lid on the outlet that produces a whistle when the water is boiling -Can a kettle be more authentic?
+First of all, I would recommend thinking about what use you are going to give it: if you want it both for tea and for heating water for cooking, I would recommend a large-sized kettle like the ones from Le Creuset .
+There are also different formats available, all suitable for all heat sources including induction, with a traditional design that you will fall in love with, and incorporate a lid on the outlet that produces a whistle when the water is boiling -Can a teapot be more authentic?

-Le Creuset 1.1L, 1.5L Demi and Zen teapots and Tradition 2.10L teapot, all with whistle
+Le Creuset 1.1L, 1.5L Demi and Zen kettles and 2.10L Tradition kettle, all with whistle

 Regarding the design, I think we will agree that the Tea Time , Demi and Tradition models call for classic teapots, while the Zen model has a more modern and urban line.
 Despite this, the former are available in different colors, for the most daring and for the most conservative.

-If you want a kettle to boil water to make tea for two or three people, then the stoneware kettle may be a good choice.
-It is ideal for preparing and serving tea since it includes the diffuser, but we must heat the water in another container or put the kettle in the microwave since it cannot go on the fire.
-In favor it has its beautiful design, its compact size and that we can store it in the fridge if we want to make cold tea.
+If you want a kettle to boil water to prepare tea for two or three people, then the stoneware teapot may be a good choice.
+It is ideal for preparing and serving tea since it includes the diffuser, but we must heat the water in another container or put the teapot in the microwave since it cannot go on the stove.
+In favor, it has its beautiful design, its compact size and that we can store it in the fridge if we want to make cold tea.

-Although, if what you are looking for is a teapot to prepare tea in the most traditional and pure way, I would definitely recommend an iron teapot: iron heats water very quickly, while maintaining its temperature for a long time; all Tokyo Design iron teapots can go to all heat sources, and include inside the metal filter to introduce tea herbs and other infusions; and all of them have an internal enamel coating that ensures that the flavor is kept intact.
-In addition, in its design is a handcrafted finish that further enhances the experience of drinking tea.
+Although, if what you are looking for is a teapot to prepare tea in the most traditional and pure way, I would certainly recommend an iron teapot: iron heats the water very quickly, while maintaining its temperature for a long time; all Tokyo Design iron teapots can be used on all heat sources, and include a metal filter inside to introduce herbs for tea and other infusions; and all have an interior enamel that ensures that the flavor remains intact.
+In addition, in its design there is a handmade finish that further improves the experience of drinking tea.

 Tokyo Design iron teapots, with filter included

 Tokyo Design teapots are still little known here, but who will understand more about the needs that a good teapot should cover than Japanese culture?
-That's where these come from, with exceptional design and quality at reasonable prices, both individually and in sets of 3 and 6 pieces, which I find to be lovely sets if you're a tea lover or thinking of making a gift .
+That's where these come from, with exceptional design and quality at reasonable prices, both individually and in 3- and 6-piece sets, which I find to be beautiful sets if you're a tea lover or thinking of making a gift. .

-For some, preparing tea is something as simple as boiling water, making the tea and serving it, as the great master of tea, Sen no Rikyu, always paraphrased.
-Can someone disprove them?
-Although that is a clear and guided summary, making it delicious will depend on the tea you use , the amount and temperature of the water, the time it is infusing and also the container or way in which you make said infusion.
+For some, preparing tea is something as simple as boiling water, making the tea and serving it, as the great tea master, Sen no Rikyu, always paraphrased.
+Can anyone make them right?
+Although that is a clear and detailed summary, making it delicious will depend on the tea you use , the amount and temperature of the water, the time it is infusing, and also the container or way in which you infuse.
 I talked about it in the post a few days ago - " Tips to enjoy a good tea ".
-I hope that with what I commented there, together with the ideal teapot, you can enjoy many great moments.
+I hope that with what I was saying there, along with the ideal teapot, you can enjoy many great moments.

 Comments